tylercall/online-experiment-guide/README.md

 * increase survey data quality and participant completion rates
 * save time, money, and energy

-The next section introduces you to the concept of the query string, upon which smooth integration relies.
-The following three sections cover three separate aspects of study setup and execution:
+The next section introduces you to the concept of the *query string*, upon which smooth integration relies.
+The remaining sections cover three separate aspects of study setup and execution:
-* keeping data anonymized
+* keeping data anonymous
 * ensuring high quality survey data
 * granting credit

+### The importance of testing

+In general, if you automate a process, you must test the process to make sure it's working.
+Your online experiments are no exception.
+If you automate a multi-step process linking several systems (like the one outlined below), test every step, then test the end-to-end process.
+If you make a change later, test again.

+If you do not test thoroughly, you may lose participants ("Why isn't this study working?
+I'll just try another...") or valuable data.
+Data loss could jeopardize your whole experiment.
+To avoid this, test before you launch!

 # §2.
 The query string

-The query string is an optional section of a URL that is used for conveying information about the user, the source from which the user originated, or other metadata.
+The *query string* is an optional section of a URL that is used for conveying information about the user, the source from which the user originated, or other metadata.
 In this tutorial, we use the query string to ensure that each participant is identified using a consistent anonymous ID across all platforms.

 All query strings must be URL-encoded.
 This means that most special characters are prohibited and must be replaced by encoded values.
 For simplicity, I recommend using only lowercase letters, numbers, and underscores `_`in your query string.
 Query string, like any other part of a URL, cannot contain spaces.